How Do I Read My Smart Meter?

 How to Read Smart Meter FAQ

-Reading your smart electricity meter is straightforward.
+A: If you don’t have an app for your Smart Meter, then you’ll have to go outside and read the display.
 Look for the kWh display, which shows your total energy usage.
 Some meters also have buttons that allow you to scroll through different displays, such as current power usage or tariff information.

 Do you Need Cheaper Electricity?